wizzdi/flexicore-boot-integration-demo/README.md

-## Plugins copied to folders,  new APIs appear....
+## As plugins were copied to folders,  new APIs appear....

 We will now just copy the plugins we have created and see that additional APIs are added after restart (of the Spring-Boot app, **the application is not changed**)